Indo-Greek art: First Indo-Greek coinage

 Demetrius I, the son of Euthydemus is generally considered as the Greco-Bactrian king who first launched the Greek expansion into Ancient India circa 190-180 BCE, and is therefore the founder of the Indo-Greek realm and the first recognized Indo-Greek king.
 The first Indo-Greek kings, having dominions in Bactria as well as India, continued to strike coins in standard Greco-Bactrian style, but conjointly started to strike coins on the Indian standard having bilingual Indian-Greek legends.

 After the death of Demetrius, the Bactrian kings Pantaleon and Agathocles struck the first bilingual coins with Indian inscriptions found as far east as Taxila, so in their time (c.
 185–170 BC) the Bactrian kingdom seems to have included Gandhara.
 These first bilingual coins used the Brahmi script, whereas later kings would generally use Kharoshthi.
 They also went as far as incorporating Indian deities, variously interpreted as Hindu deities or the Buddha.
 They also included various Indian devices (lion, elephant, zebu bull) and symbols, some of them Buddhist such as the tree-in-railing.
 These symbols can also be seen in the Post-Mauryan coinage of Gandhara.

 The Hinduist coinage of Agathocles is few but spectacular.
 Six Indian-standard silver drachmas were discovered at Ai-Khanoum in 1970, which depict Hindu deities.
 These are early Avatars of Vishnu: Balarama-Sankarshana with attributes consisting of the Gada mace and the plow, and Vasudeva-Krishna with the Vishnu attributes of the Shankha (a pear-shaped case or conch) and the Sudarshana Chakra wheel.
 These first attempts at incorporating Indian culture were only partly preserved by later kings: they all continued to struck bilingual coins, sometimes in addition to Attic coinage, but Greek deities remained prevalent.
 Indian animals however, such as the elephant, the bull or the lion, possibly with religious overtones, were used extensively in their Indian-standard square coinage.
 Buddhist wheels (Dharmachakras) still appear in the coinage of Menander I and Menander II.

 In Ai-Khanoum, numerous coins were found, down to Eucratides, but none of them later.
 Ai-Khanoum also yielded unique coins of Agathocles, consisting of six Indian-standard silver drachms depicting Hindu deities.
 These are the first known representations of Vedic deities on coins, and they display early Avatars of Vishnu: Balarama-Samkarshana and Vasudeva-Krishna, and are thought to correspond to the first attempts at creating an Indian-standard coinage as they invaded northern India.

 artefacts in Bactria

 Ancient Indian artefacts were also found in the treasure room of the city, probably brought back by Eucratides from his Indian campaigns, which show a level of artistic interaction between Indian and the Greeks at that time.
-A narrative plate made of shell inlaid with various materials and colors, thought to represent the Indian myth of Kuntala was recovered.
+A narrative plate made of shell inlaid with various materials and colors, thought to represent the Indian myth of Shakuntala was recovered.
 Also, numerous Indian punch-marked coins were found, about 677 of them in the Palace area of Ai-Khanoum alone, suggesting intense exchanges between Bactria and India.